moblets/m-fidelity-card/readme.md

-# Fidelity Card - simple Moblet example
+# Fidelity Card - simple moblet example
-This is a simple Moblet example created for Universo.
-Developers can use this Moblet to better understand how to create a Moblet.
+This is a simple moblet example created for Moblets.
+Developers can use this moblet to better understand how to create their own.

-For more advanced Moblets, please access [Universo's GitHub page](https://github.com/universo).
+For more advanced moblets, please access [Moblets' GitHub page](https://github.com/moblets/).

 ## Moblets
-Moblets are the components of Universo.
-This name comes from _Mobile_ + _Widgets_.

-They can be used in Universo's open source project or added to our CMS.
+Moblets' name comes from _Mobile_ + _Widgets_.
+It's a project created to simplify the creation of mobile apllications.
+Apps created with Moblets structure are used in [FabApp](http://fabapp.com) CMS.

 ## Structure
-As Universo is based on Apache's Cordova, Moblets are made of HTML, CSS and JavaScrips.
-Universo's apps have a base prepared to receive a predefined structure and work with it.
+As Moblets is based on Apache Cordova, it's moblets are created with HTML, CSS and JavaScript.
+Moblets' apps have a base prepared to receive a predefined structure and work with it.

-This is the folders' structure of this Moblet:
+This is the folder structure of Fidelity Card moblet:

 ```
 0      fidelity-card